David-Renard/OC-p6/README.md

 > Install Npm

+> A send maile service like Mailer

 1. Clone the repository (https://github.com/David-Renard/OC-p6.git).
-2. Edit your own .env file into an .env.local file and in doctrine section you can type in :
+2. Edit your own .env file into an .env.local file and in **doctrine** section you can type in :

-    DATABASE_URL="postgresql://postgres:root@127.0.0.1:5432/testsnowtricks?serverVersion=15&charset=utf8"
+`DATABASE_URL="postgresql://postgres:root@127.0.0.1:5432/testsnowtricks?serverVersion=15&charset=utf8"`

+*_where **testsnowtricks** is the name of the database you will create._*

+3. Still in this .env.local file you can add your ``MAILER_DSN`` address.

-3. Create the database by running :
+4. Create the database by running :

-    symfony console doctrine:database:create
+`symfony console doctrine:database:create`

-and then :
+5. and then you can migrate :

-    symfony console doctrine:migrations:migrate
+`symfony console doctrine:migrations:migrate`
-4. Load fixtures by running :
+6. Load fixtures by running :

-    symfony console doctrine:fixtures:load
+`symfony console doctrine:fixtures:load`

-5. Build everything you need to have by typing in :
+7. Build everything you need to have by typing in :

-    npm run build
+`npm run build`

-6. Your project should now be ready !
+8. Your project should now be ready !
-7. You can use project after running :
+9. You can use project after running :

-    symfony serve -d
+`symfony serve -d`

 and register or use a registered user :
 - with email : lucydupuy@yahoo.fr